 Once this is done, the timing should be as shown in the shop-manual figure below.
 The intake valve begins to open 17 degrees before TDC, and the exhaust closes 17 degrees after TDC.
 As 1/4 tooth spacing of the cam sprocket corresponds to 4.3 degrees of crankshaft revolution, which is easy to resolve with a degree wheel, it should not be difficult to check the timing and determine that it is correct.

 The position of the crankshaft for this procedure is TDC of the exhaust stroke.
-When a distributor is set up, the camshaft must be at TDC for the compression stroke.
+When a distributor is set up, the crankshaft must be at TDC for the compression stroke.
 Thus, if a new engine is being timed, the crank must be rotated a full turn, establishing TDC of the compression stroke, after the camshaft timing is completed, before the distributor is installed.

 The setup for the camshaft is shown below.
 The substitute tappet was machined from a piece of one-inch aluminum round stock.
 Many people use an ordinary tappet and pushrod, but the accuracy of that arrangement is suspect, as the pushrod can move around a lot, affecting the measurement.
 The degree wheel was downloaded from the Internet, printed, and glued to a piece of thin plywood.
 A piece of stainless steel wire, bolted to the engine mounting plate, served as a pointer.